Gatherings banned, travel restricted as coronavirus cases grow worldwide

 Azerbaijan said on Saturday it had closed its border with Iran for two weeks to prevent the spread of coronavirus.
 Two Azerbaijanis who traveled to Iran have tested positive for the disease and quarantined.

 Mainland China reported 573 new confirmed coronavirus cases on Feb.
-29, up from 427 on the previous day, the country’s health authority said.
+29, up from 427 on the previous day, the country’s health authority said on Sunday morning in China.
 The number of deaths stood at 35, down from 47 on the previous day, and bringing the total death toll in mainland China to 2,870.

 The epidemic, which began in China, has killed almost 3,000 people worldwide, the ministry said.